AiueoABC/Play_with_DroidCam/README.md

 # How to use?
 * Download DroidCam app on your Android and check IP and PORT.
-* Rewrite IP and PORT inside capture.py.
 * Run capture.py to access your Android's camera.
-This is an example; python capture.py 'xxx.xxx.xxx.xxx' 'yyyy'. 'xxx.xxx.xxx.xxx' should be the IP and 'yyyy' should be the port.
+App will ask your IP and PORT.

+In case using same IP and PORT all the time, you can use "capture_setting.dat".
+Set "ask_settings=False" to skip IP/PORT settings on the App.

 # Camera Control
 You can control your camera with pushing buttons on a video window.